 DIN 933

-The neoprene washer is meant to squeeze until the forged washer outer ring becomes solid against the shell, at approximately 150 foot-pounds of torque.
+The neoprene washer is meant to squeeze until the thick forged washer outer ring becomes solid against the shell, at approximately 150 foot-pounds of torque.

 VFB vf-2-piece-34070